-Probably we were lucky and picked a time (lunch break in a weekday) that was not very crowded, but we really loved the fact that we could quietly and lonely enjoy most of the areas.
+Probably we were lucky and picked a time (lunch break in a weekday) that was not very crowded.
+We really loved the fact that we could quietly and lonely enjoy most of the areas.

 Also the location is nice, it’s a palace from the 18th century.
 Well done qc!

-After that we went to the flat we booked with Airbnb, nice, well furnished and with a nice view (an attic on the top of a 19th century building in Piazza Statuto).
+After that we went to the flat we booked with Airbnb.
+The flat was nice, well furnished and with a nice view (an attic on the top of a 19th century building in Piazza Statuto).

 From there we walked through the city till reaching Open Baladin where we had our brew tasting night (and dinner).
 As beer lover, we really enjoyed the selection!
 And also the food was great!
 If you don’t know anything about Italian craft beer movement, you should know that Baladin brothers had a prominent role in what is today a quite live movement.
 So if you love craft beer, don’t miss a visit to their pubs 🙂

-With a couple of beers in our head, and a very lightweight heart, we moved toward the Egyptian Museum where we booked a night visit.
+With a couple of beers in our head, and a very lightweight heart, we moved toward the Egyptian Museum.

 Believe it or not, but this is one of the most important Egyptian museums in the World.
 Probably second only to Cairo museum.

 The guide was very passionate (and patient with our curiosity), and that made the visit even more spectacular.
-The section we liked more was the one on Deir el-Medina, not much for the archaeological finds, but for the amount of incredible stories they found thanks to the written documents they found on site.
+The section we liked more was the one on Deir el-Medina.
+This section was great, not much for the archaeological finds, but for the amount of incredible stories they found thanks to the written documents they found on site.